12 Vital Email Engagement Metrics To Track ROI

 • Hard bounces are due to invalid email addresses and are likely lost contacts.

-What to do about it: A healthy bounce rate is 2%, anything more, and you should look into your email acquisition process.
+A healthy bounce rate is 2%.
+Anything more, and agencies should look into the email acquisition process.
 For example, having subscribers confirm their subscription will help validate email addresses.
 List hygiene is also important to remove hard bounces and consistent soft bounces.

-What to do about it: Figure out which campaign made them unsubscribe, and even go back to see their acquisition source and email history to better understand what broke along the customer journey.
-It might also be that you’re sending emails too often or not sending topics that interest your subscribers.
+Determine which campaign made the email recipients unsubscribe, and even go back to see their acquisition source and email history to better understand what broke along the customer journey.
+Explore the frequency of emails to consider whether a marketing team is sending emails too often or not sending topics that interest the subscribers.

 Top Email Unsubscribe Reasons